 Economic freedom and the democratic rights of people are endangered because of the danger of authorization.

 Many economists have given viewpoints in favor of capitalism and dislike socialism.
 When the comparison between socialism and capitalism is done there are serious drawbacks to it and Thus make life impossible.

 The planners in socialism give importance to govt.
-Ownership of resources and made them available at proper time and place.
+Ownership of resources and making them available at the proper time and place.

-Many of the socialist countries are making an effort these days to overcome this lacuna by giving the market mechanism its due place in their economies.
+Many socialist countries are making an effort these days to overcome this lacuna by giving the market mechanism its due place in their economies.

 Under socialism, the system the workers of industry, agriculture, transport, and other sectors of the economy themselves become the joint owners of the means and result in production.

-Lastly, decentralization, fixing ownership and feeling of development are the center points of socialism.
+Lastly, decentralization, fixing ownership, and a feeling of development are the central points of socialism.